ItsMonarch04/crash-course/docs/sim.md

 used in fault profiles; N3's file-backed store will consume the remaining operation categories.

+Database-surface campaigns use dedicated profiles rather than relabelling `rough`. `batch` activates the replicated `ATOMIC_BATCH` feature after simulated CCHL observations, then issues multi-command batches checked as one atomic transition. `follower-read` routes `GET` to a non-leader after a v3 ReadIndex grant. `follower-read-v2` keeps the same client mix against v2 capability observations so a missing feature returns an error instead of a local linearizable read. `stale-read` records tagged local observations and checks them only against the reported applied watermark after TTL filtering.

 Persistent storage faults are explicit scenario data as well: `EnospcFrom` rejects later space-growing writes, `DiskQuota` caps the simulated allocated bytes, and `BitRotAtRest` flips one byte immediately after its selected fsync.